Meet the Team

 • Chris Keevil

-• Rabbi David Teva
+• Rabbi David Leipziger Teva

-Rabbi David is the founding director of the Office of Religious and Spiritual Life at Wesleyan University, as well as the director of Mindfulness at Wesleyan.
+Rabbi David is the founding director of the Office of Religious and Spiritual Life at Wesleyan University as well as the director of Mindfulness at Wesleyan.
 He studied at Columbia University (BA), The Jewish Theological Seminary (BA), the Reconstructionist Rabbinical College (MHL and Rabbinic Ordination), and The Hebrew University of Jerusalem.
-In 2015, he completed a second Smikha/Ordination with Aleph: Alliance for Jewish Renewal in the lineage of his beloved teacher and friend Rabbi Zalman Schachter-Shalomi z'l.
+In 2015 he completed a second Smikha/Ordination with Aleph: Alliance for Jewish Renewal in the lineage of his beloved teacher and friend Rabbi Zalman Schachter-Shalomi z'l.
 Among David’s many meditation teachers have been Sylvia Boorstein and Sheila Peltz Weinberg.
 Rabbi David has decades of experience mentoring young people and counseling undergraduates.
 He serves as a consultant on grant-writing and navigating higher education and university matters.